Journal of Intelligent Material Systems and Structures

-Journal of Intelligent Material Systems and Structures is a peer-reviewed academic journal that publishes papers in the field of Materials Science.
-The journal's editors are Daniel J. Inman University of Michigan and N. M. Wereley University of Maryland.
+Journal of Intelligent Material Systems and Structures is a peer-reviewed academic journal that publishes papers in the multidisciplinary engineering research field of intelligent material systems and/or structures (also called smart materials, active materials, adaptive materials, smart structures, and adaptive structures).
+The journal's current Editor-in-Chief is Kon-Well Wang at the University of Michigan.
 It has been in publication since 1990 and is currently published by SAGE Publications.

 Scope

-Journal of Intelligent Materials Systems and Structures is an international journal that publishes original research, reports and results of theoretical work in the field of materials science.
-The journal focuses on work based any aspect of intelligent materials systems and/or structures research, smart materials, active materials, adaptive structures and adaptive materials.
+Journal of Intelligent Materials Systems and Structures is an international peer-reviewed journal that publishes original research reporting the results of experimental, numerical, or theoretical work in the multidisciplinary engineering field of intelligent material systems and/or structures for various engineering functionalities, such as sensing, actuation, & control, vibration & noise mitigation, wave steering & manipulation, shape reconfiguration, morphing & deployment, energy harvesting, structural health monitoring, and many others.
+It covers all types of emerging passive, semi-active, and active materials, devices & systems, from responsive or functional materials & structures, to architected materials-based metastructures, to materials & structures embodied with mechanical intelligence and physical computing.

 Abstracting and indexing

 Journal of Intelligent Material Systems and Structures is abstracted and indexed in, among other databases: SCOPUS, and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2013 impact factor is 2.172, ranking it 68 out of 251 journals in the category 'Materials Science, Multidisciplinary'.
+According to the Journal Citation Reports, its 2024 impact factor is 2.2.